 Check for tips on this page that can work for you and your family.

 Changing habits is hard!
 Try one or two each week.
 Soon you'll see some relief in your grocery bills!

 - Make a list.
 Why?
 You'll spend less time in the store.
 For every minute in a supermarket, you spend $2.17, according to the Food Marketing Institute.
-Also, if you have a list you will make less trips to the store and save gas.
+Also, if you have a list you will make fewer trips to the store and save gas.

 - Plan your meals.
 Look for specials and seasonal foods.